wp-plugins/decent-comments/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.1.0 =
+If you want to display comments on posts in a specific category, this version will please you :)

 = 1.0.3 =
 Please update, this release guards against shortcode interpretation in comments rendered.